FRCBS/HSCT-peptide/README.md

 # HSCT-peptide

-### This repository contains the scripts for the analysis of HLA-presented peptides in allogeneic HSCT.
+#### This repository contains the scripts for the analysis of HLA-presented peptides in allogeneic HSCT.

-`./src/Main.sh` documents the analysis steps and calls the various task-specific scripts in order.
+`./src/Main.sh` documents the analysis steps and calls the various task-specific scripts in correct order.

 Submitted manuscript: